WindowsCraft76/mini-cube/README.md

 ---

 ## 🛠️ Development Setup

+> [!WARNING]
+> If you are using Visual Studio Code, please make sure that there are no spaces in your file or folder names.
+Otherwise, you may encounter errors when using **Run and Debug**!

 ### 📦 Dependencies
 If you want to modify or contribute to the project, install the required dependencies: